Floor collapses during Colorado house party, 3 injured - NewsBreak

 When authorities arrived on scene, they reported “over 100 juveniles” in the street and found “a large portion of the first floor [had] collapsed into the basement,” South Metro Fire Rescue explains .

-While witnesses reported five people were trapped in the basement, firefighters were able to determine there was no one caught in the debris.The not-so-secret meaning behind In-N-Out’s palm trees
+While witnesses reported five people were trapped in the basement, firefighters were able to determine there was no one caught in the debris.4th arrest made in killing of ‘Lizard Lick Towing’ star’s son

 Three victims were transported to the hospital, two with minor injuries and one with serious injuries.
 All three were found outside the home, according to South Metro Fire Rescue.